civicrm/org.civicrm.shoreditch/CODING.md

 ```sh
 npx gulp
 ```

+## Git hooks
+Once `npm i` is executed, two git hooks will be enabled on your local repo: pre-commit and post-merge

+### pre-commit hook
+In addition of running the JS/SCSS linters on your changes, the hook will block the commit if it contains any .css files (see ["Submitting a PR"](CONTRIBUTING.md#submitting-a-pr)).

+### post-merge hook
+The hook will be triggered after a successful `git merge` or `git pull` command, and will rebuild the .css files via `gulp sass` if it will detect new changes in any of the .scss files.

 ## Guidelines for `custom-civicrm.css`
 Any style changes that are aimed at making the core screens look like they are part of the Bootstrap theme, should go here.